 Kathy is a landscape architect, gardener and 40 year resident of the Wood River Valley.
 She lives on a farm in the Bellevue triangle with her dog Gabriella, cat Edith, 2 horses Timber and Hercules, 10 pigs and 200 – 800 chickens.
 She has designed and maintained gardens from one end of the valley to the other – from native and xeric, to the lush, formal English and Italian inspired gardens.
 She is passionate about building healthy soils, sustainable irrigation practices and planning the right plant for every space.

-Thank you to Adelaide Mason and Jenni Simpson for the photos.
+Thank you to Adelaide Mason, Jenni Simpson, Danielle Emerick, and Gordon for the photos. +